acli/new_clock/README.md

-This script sounds [Westminster- or Whittington-style chimes](doc/CHIMES.md) every quarter hour.
+This script sounds [English-style chimes (Westminster, Whittington and others)](doc/CHIMES.md) every quarter hour.
 Between sundown and sunrise,
 it also sounds chimes every 1/5 of a [Chinese night watch](doc/Night_watches.md) (0.2 proportional decimal hours) using traditional chiming patterns for night watches and according to the old rule of one night watch equalling one decimal hour.

-The script makes some effort in preventing the two kinds of chimes from clashing with each other.
+(I’ve tried to make some effort to prevent the two kinds of chimes from clashing with each other.
+Unfortunately this is not working.)

-Certain runtime parameters can be configured through a per-user config file, currently hard-coded to be $HOME/.chimerrc
+Certain runtime parameters can be configured through a [per-user config file](doc/chimerrc.example), currently hard-coded to be $HOME/.chimerrc

 Aims